-Shingles is a very painful, blistering rash.
-It is known that that chickenpox virus leads to shingles.
-Shingles (herpes zoster) is caused by the “reactivation in the body of the varicella-zoster virus, the cause of chicken pox”.1 Shingles is most likely to be found in people over 60, in those who had chickenpox as an infant, and in the immune-compromised (due to medications or disease).
+Shingles is most likely to be found in people over the age of 60, in those who had chickenpox as an infant, and in those who have been immune-compromised (e.g. due to medications or disease).
 The disease may be first noticed by a “one-sided pain, tingling, or burning”.
-Next, red patches and a rash of blisters appear, which will last about 3 weeks.
-Shingles often leads to fever, headache, soreness, abdominal and joint pain, and sores.
+Next, red patches and a rash of blisters appear somewhere on the body, which will last for about 3 weeks.
+Shingles often also causes the development of fever, headache, soreness, abdominal and joint pain, and sores.
 When it attacks the face, it can lead to drooping eyelids, muscle movement issues, and hearing, tasting, and vision problems.2

-“Exposure to children with chickenpox helps act like a booster shot to the immune system”; however, the elderly and the immune-compromised are at risk for developing shingles.
-The fact that the aging population has increased may demonstrate that hospitalization from shingles could be on the rise.
-The general medical thought is that the chickenpox vaccine will decrease the future incidence of shingles; however current studies are being done to see if that will be the case.
-The shingles vaccine is a stronger version of the chickenpox vaccine.3 Medical treatments tend to focus on antiviral medications to shorten the disease’s course, such as acyclovir, famciclovir, and valacyclovir.
+Medical treatments tend to focus on antiviral medications to shorten the disease’s course, such as acyclovir, famciclovir, and valacyclovir.
 In addition, doctors may also prescribe anti-inflammatory steroids, antihistamines, pain medications, and a capsaicin (pepper extract) cream called Zostrix.
-The disease, while the sores are oozing, is infectious.
+The disease, while the sores are actively oozing, is infectious.
+Patients should be cautious and avoid contact with others in order to abstain from spreading the disease.
 A complication of shingles, postherpetic neuralgia, can lead to years-long pain in the area that had the rash.
-While the virus can clear up in weeks, and it rarely recurs, some patients can have permanent nerve damage, weakness, or paralysis.
-Other complications of shingles can include bacterial infections, deafness, and blindness.4
+While the virus might clear up within the average 3 weeks, and it rarely recurs, some patients can have permanent nerve damage, weakness, or paralysis.
+Other complications of shingles could include bacterial infections, deafness, and blindness.6